What is Selenium? Getting started with Automation Testing

 Let me try to explain it a bit more with the help of an example.

-Suppose I am testing the login page of an application (web application) to verify if all the attempts to login to check-in into the main page were successful.
-If I am testing it manually, then I will have to check the records by always going to the sign-in page and try the same procedure over and over again.
+Suppose I am testing the login page of an application (web application) to verify if all the attempts to log in to check-in into the main page were successful.
+If I am testing it manually, then I will have to check the records by always going to the sign-in page and trying the same procedure over and over again.
 This can be really stressful and tiring.

 On the other hand, if I am doing the same thing via Selenium, then I will take some time to write a test script that will validate if all the login attempt transactions were successful or not.
 This will save me from the stress and fatigue of manually testing the login page.
 Selenium allows me to automate the testing process, making it more efficient and accurate.

-On the top of that, all these tests can be performed in such a way that before releasing the product to use, it can be confirmed that the product/web application supports different environments and web browsers as well.
+On top of that, all these tests can be performed in such a way that, before releasing the product for use, it can be confirmed that the product/web application supports different environments and web browsers as well.
 Now the next question arises that what else can we achieve using Selenium?

-This can be concluded easily that all these features of Selenium make a tester’s duties a whole lot easier than it once used to be till Selenium was not popular.
+This can be concluded easily that all these features of Selenium make a tester’s duties a whole lot easier than they once used to be till Selenium was not popular.

 To do that, I have tried to compare the performance of Selenium with two other popular tools that are available in the market: QTP (From HP) and RFT (From IBM) in the table below.